Gillardo/bootstrap-ui-treeview/readme.md

 A string if you want to include an include for each repeated item.
 Each item is referenced as a node and you can reference any property within that node

 Each item must have a children property, this is what will contain a further list of more items.

+#### Service
+There is a tree-view service included as well, so you can access the tree-view from another controller/directive/service.
+On the service there are the following methods

+##### unselectNode()
+Call this function to unselect a selected node

+##### selectNode(node)
+Pass in a node from the tree-view to select it.
+This method is called via the directive to select the node upon clicking on it

+##### toogleNode(node)
+When called, the node passed in be toggled between being expanded or closed state

+##### toggleAll(node)
+The node and all its children will change to either expanded or closed state.

 ## Example
 Here is an example to use the directive with a bootstrap input, displaying a calendar button